- D+1 212 506 3744

 - E[email protected]

-Simonetta Formentini is associate in the Milan Office.
+Simonetta Formentini is an associate in the Milan Office since 2010 and a member of the Energy & Infrastructure Group.

-Simonetta has experience in corporate governance, general corporate transactions, civil and commercial contracts and has specific experience in criminal liability of legal entities assisting major Italian companies in drafting and implementing compliance programs pursuant to Legislative Decree 231/2001, and carrying out secretarial services within the companies’ Vigilance Bodies.
+She has also experience in corporate governance, general corporate transactions, civil and commercial contracts and has specific experience in criminal liability of legal entities assisting major Italian companies.

-In both 2016 and 2017, Chambers USA named Kristen an up-and-coming star in nationwide product liability and mass torts, with client sources describing her as "a very skilled trial attorney who is strategic, smart and efficient" and praising her "great gift for long-term strategy."
-She has been hailed by The Legal 500 U.S. as "an 'outstanding trial lawyer,' who is 'also very talented at developing, implementing and organizing national strategy in mass tort defense.'"
-In addition July 2016, Kristen was named to the inaugural "Under 40 Hot List" by Benchmark Litigation.
-The designation, which is designed to recognize the "achievements of the nation’s most accomplished legal partners of the age of forty or younger," is compiled through a process of both peer review and case examination.
+Chambers USA named her an up-and-coming star in nationwide product liability and mass torts, with clients praising her "great gift for long-term strategy," and describing her as "a very skilled trial attorney who is strategic, smart and efficient."
+The Legal 500 U.S. hailed her as "an 'outstanding trial lawyer,' who is 'very talented at developing, implementing and organizing national strategy in mass tort defense.'"
+In 2016, Benchmark named her to its national ranking of the "Under 40 Hot List."

-Kristen acts as national coordinating and litigation counsel for The Dow Chemical Company's wholly owned subsidiary, Union Carbide Corporation, in relation to its substantial asbestos docket.
+Kristen acts as national coordinating and litigation counsel for The Dow Chemical Company's wholly owned chemical and polymers subsidiary, Union Carbide Corporation, in relation to its substantial asbestos docket.
 She regularly serves as trial counsel in the company's most difficult and dangerous cases in jurisdictions like New York, Baltimore, Philadelphia and New Orleans.
-She routinely negotiates multi-million dollar case settlements involving multiple cases and a variety of claims.
-Kristen assists Dow/UCC in identifying and analyzing overarching issues and case trends, and developing both case work up and trial strategies to address cases across the country in a consistent and effective manner.
+In that role, she routinely negotiates multi-million dollar settlements involving multiple cases and a variety of claims; identifies and analyzes overarching issues and case trends; and develops case work up and trial strategies to address cases across the country in a consistent and effective manner.
 She works with local counsel to make sure that they are intimately familiar with the clients' business needs, including their long and short-term litigation strategies.
 She is responsible for ensuring that a uniform approach is applied across jurisdictions so that the client maintains a consistent defense and secures desirable results nationwide.

 Maria Frangeskides, a partner in Orrick's London office, is a member of the Complex Litigation & Dispute Resolution and International Arbitration Practice Groups.